HTL2018/htl2018.github.io/_pages/about.md

 I am also a Reviewer, Technical Program Committee, or Workshop Chair of IECON, CVCI, China Automation Conference, ICRAIC, and other conferences.
 -->

-My research interest includes intelligent vehicles, mobile robots, robotic manipulators, intelligent agriculture, and related research topics on nonlinear control, intelligent control, motion planning, fault-tolerant control, etc.
+My research interests include intelligent vehicles, mobile robots, robotic manipulators, intelligent agriculture, and related research topics on nonlinear control, intelligent control, motion planning, fault-tolerant control, etc.

 If you are seeking any form of **academic cooperation**, please feel free to contact me at [huangtenglong@hotmail.com]() (or WeChat: 15893529535).